 As a firm supporter in the fight against Period Poverty, Kickstart for Kids has created a new Period Poverty program where sanitary items will be distributed to over 350 South Australian schools.

 The South Australian Government announced in February 2021 that they will pledge $450,000 over the next three years to provide hygiene products to girls in schools from year five onwards.
-This covers only 1250 young women annually, leaving a gap of potentially 29,547 girls without access to hygiene products in schools per year and in some cases an education.
-A survey conducted by the South Australian Office of Commissioner for Children and Young people found 1 in 4 girls missed attending school due to not having feminine hygiene products and 1 in 2 reported not having access to products or not knowing how to get access to products at school.
+This covers only 1250 young women annually, leaving a gap of potentially thousands of girls without access to hygiene products in schools per year and in some cases an education.
+A survey conducted by the South Australian Office of Commissioner for Children and Young people found 1 in 4 girls had missed out attending school due to not having access to feminine hygiene products and 1 in 2 reported not having access to products or not knowing how to get access to products at school.

 How you can help